macchioni/nextjs-blog/posts/subscribe.md

 </p>

 <p>
-  We are gonna start soon and find together the missing ingredients that umami our lives.
+  We are gonna find together the missing ingredients that umami our lives.
 If you believe, subscribe, <a href="/posts/meet-me-at-the-longhouse">nibble some beta</a> or <a href="/posts/about">learn more</a>.
 </p>